vplagnol/eQTL_scripts/README.md

 The name of the object must be genotypes in each file. genotypes is a list that contains:
-Mandatory: genotypes$genotypes which is a snpStats object, snps ideally in rsid format
+* Mandatory: genotypes$genotypes which is a snpStats object, snps ideally in rsid format
-Mandatory: genotypes$map file, with columns: SNP, allele.1, allele.2, position
+* Mandatory: genotypes$map file, with columns: SNP, allele.1, allele.2, position.
+Make sure position is typed as integer.
-Optional: a ped file, genotypes$fam
+* Optional: a ped file, genotypes$fam

 ## phenotypes folder
 Two potential files: